Stainless Steel in WatchesCopyright © David Boettcher 2005 - 2024 all rights reserved.

 A Taubert advert in 1943 noted that the serial production of stainless steel watch cases was made possible by the move of the old Borgel factory to the current "spacious, light and powerfully equipped" (emphasis added) factory in Plainpalais.

 Staybrite "Deep-Drawing Quality" steel

-In his presentation M. Werner mentioned that the steel was an alloy containing 12% nickel and 12% chromium and “whose colour is particularly beautiful."
+In his presentation M. Werner mentioned that the steel was an alloy containing 12% nickel and 12% chromium and “whose colour is particularly beautiful”.
 Staybrite steel with 12% chrome and 12% nickel was called Deep-Drawing Quality (DDQ) because it had better cold workability than 18/8 stainless steel.
 In engineering terms, “drawing” is a forming process in which the metal is drawn over a former, or pressed into a die (mould) by a punch.
 “Deep drawing” refers to a drawing process where the depth of the drawn component exceeds the thickness of the material.
 The original 18/8 stainless steel was not sufficiently ductile to allow deep drawing, so the DDQ alloy with less chromium and more nickel was developed.
-This YouTube video Rolex 904L Steel shows watch cases being made by punching and drawing - the link will open in a new tab.
+This YouTube video Rolex 904L Steel shows watch cases being made by punching and drawing.

-Two important Geneva watch makers who placed early orders for stainless steel watch cases with the Tauberts because of their expertise in working with the new hard material, which their existing case makers couldn't work with, and who were consequently also early adopters of the Taubert waterproof decagonal back case with cork stem seal, were Patek Philippe and Vacheron Constantin.
+Two important watchmakers in Geneva who placed early orders for stainless steel watch cases with the Tauberts because of their expertise in working with the new hard material, which their existing case makers couldn't work with, and who were consequently also early adopters of the Taubert waterproof Decagonal case with cork stem seal, were Patek Philippe and Vacheron Constantin.